htran7-uw/Trendiness_Project/Milestone I/FAILURE.md

-2. Pausing the script could present and issue.
-This is what is displayed after the script has been runnign for 3 minutes, has not been completed yet, and then the stop button is pressed.
+2. Pausing the script could present an issue.
+This is what is displayed after the script has been running for 3 minutes, has not been completed yet, and then the stop button is pressed.

 Somebody paused the script!
  Re-run the script to continue.
 However, you will be overwriting your file if you do.